lexain12/MadelbrotOpt/README.md

 # Mandelbrot optimisation
 ## General information
-In this lab I drawing a Mandelbrot set with sfml library.
+In this lab I am drawing a Mandelbrot set with sfml library.
 First, I wrote the simpliest algorithm.
-Then optimised it, using SSE instructions.
+Then optimized it, using SSE instructions.

 ## Picture of Mandelbrot set
 ![Picture](img/MandelbrotSet.png)